 Students may begin the nursing program in August (Fall Semester) or January (Spring Semester).

 All applicants are required to take the TEAS entrance exam, in place of ACCUPLACER, Asset or ACT.
 Applicants must have a minimum “Adjusted Individual Total Score” of 50%.
 All attempts will be submitted; test must include all four categories: Reading/Mathematics/Science/English & Language Usage and be current within five years of program start date.
 Please click on the links under “Resources” to register.
-Please note, the TEAS test will not be offered at FHTC on the following Thursdays: December 20, 2018, December 27, 2018 or January 3, 2019.

 Students must have an active Kansas CNA certification prior to enrolling in this program.